YoLinux.com: Linux Internet Server Security and Configuration Tutorial

 • Add logging directives to syslogd configuration file: /etc/syslog.conf

-Change the following line to reflect that portsentry messages are not going to be logged to the regular syslog output file /var/log/messages
+Change the following line by adding an extra log facility for portsentry messages which are not going to be logged to the regular syslog output file /var/log/messages.
+This lists what messages to filter out from /var/log/messages.

 Add the following line to assign a portsentry log facility: